kabirshhaikh/Leetcode/README.md

--> Minimum element after replacement with digit sum - leetcode easy problem -> Alert using same key-card three or more times in a one hour period - leetcode medium problem -> Minimum moves to reach target score - leetcode medium problem -> Number of divisible substrings - leetcode medium problem
+-> Minimum element after replacement with digit sum - leetcode easy problem -> Alert using same key-card three or more times in a one hour period - leetcode medium problem -> Minimum moves to reach target score - leetcode medium problem -> Number of Divisible substrings - leetcode medium problem